Minerals Technologies offers to buy AMCOL for $1.36 billion

 Imerys’s bid for AMCOL has been unanimously approved by the boards of both companies.

-“We have an agreed-upon transaction with AMCOL and remain committed to completing a deal,” an Imerys spokesman said.

-Analyst Kaschalk, however, said AMCOL may have to accept Minerals Technologies’ offer as per business laws in Delaware.
+AMCOL may have to accept Minerals Technologies’ offer as per business laws in Delaware, Kaschalk said.

 AMCOL is incorporated in Delaware, where public companies are typically required to accept the highest offer in a deal.